The following Commercial guidance note provides comprehensive and up to date legal information covering:

-It is a commercial reality that parties doing business together do not simply enter into self-contained discrete contracts with each other but engage in a business relationship that evolves and can change over time.
+It is a commercial reality that parties doing business together do not simply enter into self-contained discrete contracts with each other but engage in a business relationship that evolves over time.
 This can lead to the need to make changes to contracts already in place.